Yacón: Cultivation

 Yacón can easily be grown in gardens in climates with only light freezes.
 It grows well in Kathmandu, Nepal, southern Australia (including Tasmania) and in New Zealand, where the climate is mild and the growing season long.
 The plant was introduced to Japan in the 1980s, and from there its cultivation spread to other Asian countries, notably South Korea, China, and the Philippines, and is now widely available in markets in those countries.
-Yacón has also recently been introduced into farmers' markets and natural food stores in the United States and has been available from niche online health food stores in the United Kingdom since 2007.

 Yacón is also grown on the Atherton tablelands in Queensland.
 The plant can be grown using either stem cuttings or the purple rhizomes at the base of the stalks.
 It will not reproduce from the tubers, which, when unharvested, rot in the ground, providing fertilizer for later crops.

 Outside of its traditional cultivation range, yacon is planted in a well-dug bed in early spring, near the time of the last expected frost.
 While aerial parts are damaged by freezing temperatures, the tubers are not harmed unless they freeze solid.
 Yacón is a vigorous grower, much like Jerusalem artichokes.
 The plants grow best with fertilizer.

 After the first few freezes, the tops will die and the tuberous storage roots are ready for digging.
 Perennial rhizomes are left in the ground for propagating the next crop, or, alternatively, they can be kept in a refrigerator or buried away from freezing temperatures until spring.